rosflight/rosflight_firmware/docs/developer-guide/building-flashing.md

 ## Building firmware from source

 To build the firmware, you will need the latest version of the ARM embedded toolchain.
-We have had issues with compatability between versions of the firmware.
+We have had issues with compatability between versions of the gcc compiler.
 Sometimes, the latest version works, and other times it does not.
 To be safe, install version `5_4-2016q3`.
 It appears that version 6 is not working.
 The following commands will install the 32-bit dependencies, download the compiler and install it to the /opt/ directory.
 It also adds it to the `PATH`

 ``` bash
 udo apt install -y lib32ncurses5